-A didactic experience required for geropsychology trainees is the Geropsychology seminar series which meets on the first and third Thursdays of each month from 2:30-4:30pm.
+A didactic experience required for geropsychology trainees is the Geropsychology seminar series which meets on the first and third Thursdays of each month from 3:00-4:00pm.
 This seminar occurs in tandem with the Neuropsychology seminar which meets at the same time on the second and fourth Thursdays of the month.
 Both seminar series present topics that may be of interest to trainees with geropsychology and/or neuropsychology interests.
 The seminar also provides an opportunity for geropsychology trainees to solidify as a peer group and meet geropsychology staff and outside geropsychologists in addition to their clinical supervisors.
 Each seminar typically includes a presentation from an invited speaker either in person or through video teleconferencing.
-Trainees also have the opportunity to present clinical cases from their rotations as well as their own research.
 The seminars will address a wide range of topics in neuropsychology and geropsychology, as well as many topics which overlap these connected areas of interest such as dementia, substance abuse, psychopathology, and working with caregivers.
 Neuropsychology-focused topics include the basics of brain organization and assessment, syndromes such as aphasia and spatial neglect, traumatic brain injury, cognitive rehabilitation, Alzheimer's disease, Parkinson's disease, Lewy body disease, other causes of dementia, cultural issues in assessment, and a variety of other topics.
 Themes of equity, diversity, and inclusion are addressed throughout the seminar series.
 Professional development topics such as ethical issues and career considerations are also discussed.
+The geropsychology journal club begins in January and is embedded within the seminar series.